slaeryan/slaeryan.github.io/posts/falcon_zero.md

-# Introducing FalconZero - an undetectable, targeted implant for delivering second-stage payloads to the host machine
+# Introducing FalconZero - an undetectable, targeted Windows implant for delivering second-stage payloads to the host machine

 **Reading Time:** _16 minutes_